MikeTheGent/Dual_Clock/README.md

 7. Adafruit Perma-Proto Small Mint Tin Size Breadboard PCB
 8. Female headers

+In UK I buy parts from thepihut.com and eBay.
+The ClosedCube HDC1080 might be difficult to source outside UK and can be easily substituted with other I2C sensors.
+Just avoid the hopelessly inaccurate DHT11.
+Edit Sensors.cpp to suit your sensor.

 ## WiFi & Alexa

-Uses the WiFiManager library to get WiFi credentials obviating the need for hard coded SSID & password.
+Dual Clock the WiFiManager library to get WiFi credentials obviating the need for hard coded SSID & password.

 By default, the clock connects to WiFi and emulates a Phillips bulb using the fauxmoESP